-Drybulk Trade Developmen
+Drybulk Trade Development

-Moreover, the drybulk shipping market over the last two years has displayed strong industry fundamentals, driven primarily by: $\frac{1}{2}$ limited capacity of shipyards due to the orderbook for tankers, drybulk carriers and container ships.
+Moreover, the drybulk shipping market over the last two years has displayed strong industry fundamentals, driven primarily by:

-- economic growth and urbanization in China, Russia, Brazil, India, and the Far East, with attendant increases in steel production, power generation, and grain consumption, leading to greater demand for drybulk shipping; - inefficient transportation bottlenecks due to long-term under-investment in global transportation infrastructure and high demand for drybulk commodities; and
+- economic growth and urbanization in China, Russia, Brazil, India, and the Far East, with attendant increases in steel production, power generation, and grain consumption, leading to greater demand for drybulk shipping; - inefficient transportation bottlenecks due to long-term under-investment in global transportation infrastructure and high demand for drybulk commodities; and limited capacity of shipyards due to the orderbook for tankers, drybulk carriers and container ships.

-Historically, certain economies have acted from time to time as the ''locomotive'' of the drybulk carrier market.
-In the 1990s, Japan acted as the locomotive, with demand for seaborne trade correlating with Japanes industrial production.
+Historically, certain economies have acted from time to time as the "locomotive" of the drybulk carrier market.
+In the 1990s, Japan acted as the locomotive, with demand for seaborne trade correlating with Japanese industrial production.
 Currently, China is the main driving force behind the increase in seaborne drybulk trades and the demand for drybulk carriers.
 Chinese imports of coal, iron ore, and, more recently, steel products (China used to be an exporter but, due to its own high demand, now needs to import steel products) have also increased sharply in the last five years, thereby creating additional demand for drybulk carriers.
 India, with its large population, economic growth and urbanization is expected to sustain this trend of greater demand for drybulk shipping.